corpusculejs/corpuscule/packages/element/docs/index.md

 function element(name: string, options?: ElementDecoratorOptions): ClassDecorator;
 ```

-A decorator that converts a class declaration to a Custom Element and unites
+Converts a class declaration to a Custom Element and unites all other decorators
-all other decorators making a complete working system from them.
+making a complete working system from them.

 ```typescript
 import {element, render} from '@corpuscule/element';